mlazowik/FirstApp/README.md

 * _and_, would you believe it?
 Nothing!

 ### Disclaimer
-> I lied!
+> I lied (really?)!
 It can show message entered by you, dear user! `echo "You're a fool!"`

 [Here](https://d610.pl "D610 Test Server") you can see my site.